Roundabout at Hillsborough St and Brooks Ave. intersection

 What is a traffic study?
 When is a traffic study required?
 How are traffic studies used?
 How do different kinds of development affect traffic?

 Traffic studies are used to evaluate rezoning applications and development plans for traffic impacts and to coordinate related traffic mitigation efforts.
 Traffic studies are performed by professional engineers who work as consultants to the development community.
-They are reviewed by City Staff to ensure that Raleigh has a safe, sustainable, efficient, and equitable transportation system.
+They are reviewed by City staff to ensure that Raleigh has a safe, sustainable, efficient, and equitable transportation system.
 Learn more about traffic studies by viewing the sections below.

 What is a traffic study?